tobyjsullivan/resttest/README.md

 assume that the last page has been reached when the next page returns a 404.

+### Halt on HTTP Error

+I made the decision to take a fail-fast philosophy and halt the application on unexpected error responses from the API.
+Such errors include 5XX-level server and 4XX-level errors other than 404.
+In either of these cases, it is implied that our code is incorrect (e.g., 400 BadRequest) or the server is experiencing difficulties.
+In either case, there is no reasonable way for the application to continue with the calculations without the missing data as any results would be suspect.

+One potential improvement would be to auto-retry on 5XX-level failures in hope that the problem would self-correct.

 ### Streaming

 I ultimately opted for a stream-based architecture for this application.